ian-fox/whatthefox.dev/content/posts/git-vim/index.md

 ## The Problem

+I've been thinking about commit messages lately.{% sidenote() %}
+On that topic [this](https://dhwthompson.com/2019/my-favourite-git-commit) is also worth a read.
+{% end %}

-General git best practices will tell you that your git commit message should start with a line of at most 50 characters, followed by a blank line, followed by more lines if you need more detail which should themselves be no longer than 72 characters.
+General git best practices will tell you that your git commit message should start with a line of at most 50 characters, followed by a blank line, followed by more lines if you need more details.
+I've seen it recommended that you keep these followup lines to 72 characters or less.

 After one too many times of accidentally writing way too long a first line and having it get cut off in GitHub, I decided it was time to see if I could get vim to help me remember to do that.